CodeIntelligenceTesting/jazzer/README.md

 > Hello users!
 >
 > We are thrilled to announce that **Jazzer** is now back under the **Apache 2.0 license**!
+>

-> A year ago, we temporarilty stopped maintaining Jazzer as open source.
+> A year ago, we temporarily stopped maintaining Jazzer as open source.
 > During this time, we received incredible feedback, support, and ideas from
 > the community, which motivated us to find a way to bring Jazzer back to the
 > open-source world.
+>
 > Thanks to your enthusiasm and contributions, and a special callout to the
 > [OSS-Fuzz](https://github.com/google/oss-fuzz) team 🚀.
 >